Ruby - R.I.P. September 12, 2001 December 31, 2015

-At left: On Christmas day with Missy: Elmer and Tilly sit for a photo while Ruby, with more important things to do, heads for the apples.
+At left: On Christmas day with Missy: Elmer and Tilly sit for a photo while Ruby, with no time to lose, heads for the apples.

 Above right: A lovely last portrait by Rex.
 Note that her nylon collar, once bright red, has now aged to a faded pink.

 On New Year's Eve her vet Mark Carlson came to the house and calmly, quietly put her to sleep on her favorite spot:

 the corner of the living room rug that gave her a direct view into the kitchen.

 I put up this page in 2004 when Ruby was three and in her enthusiastic prime...

 Here are some of the things Ruby likes to do:

 Go to the beach and get all sandy.

 Play in the snow and get all snowy.

 In fact, Ruby loves winter, new snow and a snow bath, which involves writhing and wriggling until all fresh and clean!